meilisearch/documentation/learn/getting_started/quick_start.md

 ## Step 4: Search preview

-Meilisearch offers a web interface where you can preview search results.
+Meilisearch offers a search preview where you can preview search results.
 It comes with a search bar that allows you to search a selected index.
 You can access it in your browser at `http://127.0.0.1:7700` any time Meilisearch is running.

 ![Screenshot of Meilisearch's search preview indicating the indexes dropdown on the upper right corner](/getting-started/multiple_indexes.png)